-- 1. As at May 2020, there are more than 57,000 charities registered with the ACNC.
-Each year, registered charities are required to submit an Annual Information Statement (AIS). - 2.
-While we are publishing these notes in 2020, the 2018 Annual Information Statement is in fact the most up-to-date information available to the ACNC (the 2019 Annual Information Statement is not yet due for many charities). - 3.
+- 1. As at May 2021, there are more than 58,000 charities registered with the ACNC. - 2.
+Each year, registered charities are required to submit an Annual Information Statement (AIS). - 3.
+While we are publishing these explanatory notes in 2021, the 2019 AIS is in fact the most complete and up-to-date dataset for the charities registered with the ACNC (the 2020 AIS is not yet due for many charities). - 4.
 Registered charities can apply to the ACNC to have some or all of the information they provide withheld from the ACNC Register (www.acnc.gov.au/withhold).
-If data has been withheld, the AIS data for these charities has been excluded from the dataset. - 4.
+If data has been withheld, the AIS data for these charities has been excluded from the dataset. - 5.
 When charities fill out the AIS, they may rely on guidance published by the ACNC.
 This guidance is available on the ACNC website.